Canadian Red Cross: History

 The Canadian Red Cross was established in the fall of 1896 as an affiliate of the British Red Cross Society (then known as the National Society for Aid to the Sick and Wounded in War).
 George Ryerson, who had founded Canada's St. John Ambulance Association in 1895, spearheaded the organization's founding.
 The Canadian Red Cross Society Act (1909) legally established the Red Cross as the corporate body in Canada responsible for providing volunteer aid in accordance with the Geneva Conventions.

 The first international activity of the Canadian Red Cross was treating the sick and wounded in South Africa during the Boer War.

 After the end of World War I in 1918, the Society began training public health nurses.
 The Wilberforce Red Cross Outpost was established in 1922.
 A children's program designed to promote healthy living, the Junior Red Cross, was set up in schools across Canada.

 For many years the Canadian Red Cross was responsible for collecting human blood from donors for medical use.
-The Ottawa Branch of Canadian Blood Services operated from a building on Metcalf Street which was donated by Mary Alice Danner in memory of Flight Sergeant William Dewey Hagyard R.C.A.F. who was missing in action in WWII.
+The Ottawa Branch of Canadian Blood Services operated from a building on Metcalfe Street which was donated by Mary Alice Danner in memory of Flight Sergeant William Dewey Hagyard R.C.A.F. who was missing in action in WWII.
 The branch later relocated to Plymouth Street.
 In 1998, after serious flaws in the blood collection process were uncovered, the Society stopped providing this service.

 The Canadian Red Cross had its centennial celebration in May 2009.
 In 2017 the Red Cross provided food, shelter and medicine to asylum seekers crossing the border into Canada from the United States.